comphist/cora/INSTALL.md

 If the build completes successfully, the directory `<build-dir>/www/` holds all files that should be served by your web server.

-## First-time Installation ##
+## Database Installation/Migration ##

-If you're installing CorA for the first time, you need to create the CorA database on your MySQL server.
-We're working on making this process more convenient, but right now, this needs to be **done manually.**
+In addition to setting up the web directory, you need to make sure that the database is properly set up for the current version of CorA.
+If you're installing CorA for the first time, or you are upgrading from an older version with a different database schema, you need to make the appropriate changes on your MySQL server.

-To create the CorA database structure from scratch, do:

-1. Run `<build-dir>/coradb.sql` and `<build-dir>/coradb-data.sql` against your
-   MySQL instance (requires MySQL root permissions), for example by doing:
+Run `make database` to check if your database needs to be updated, and automatically create a script that performs these updates.
+On a first time installation, this will also ask you for a username and password to be used for the first administrator account in CorA.

+If an update is required, you will find a script `make_coradb.sql` in your build directory, which has to be run against the MySQL server instance you're using, e.g. by calling:

-        cat coradb.sql coradb-data.sql | mysql -uroot -p
+    mysql -uroot -p <make_coradb.sql

-2. Run `php <build-dir>/bin/cora_create_user.php -a` to create a first user account with administrator rights.
-You can define username and password via `-u username -p password`, but if you don't, the script will prompt you for it.

-**ATTENTION!** If you're already running an (older) instance of CorA on your server, performing the above steps will **delete all CorA-related data in your database!** Only perform these steps during a first-time installation of CorA.
-  Support for updating CorA when the database structure has changed will be added in the future.

 ## Generating Documentation ##